Latency (engineering): Computer hardware and software systems

 Computers run instructions in the context of a process.
 In the context of computer multitasking, the execution of the process can be postponed if other processes are also executing.
 In addition, the operating system can schedule when to perform the action that the process is commanding.
 For example, suppose a process commands that a computer card's voltage output be set high-low-high-low and so on at a rate of 1000 Hz.
-The operating system schedules the process for each transition (high-low or low-high) based on a hardware clock such as the High Precision Event Timer.
+The operating system schedules the process for each transition (high-low or low-high) based on a hardware clock, such as the High Precision Event Timer.
 The latency is the delay between the events generated by the hardware clock and the actual transitions of voltage from high to low or low to high.

 Many desktop operating systems have performance limitations that create additional latency.
 The problem may be mitigated with real-time extensions and patches such as PREEMPT RT.

 On embedded systems, the real-time execution of instructions is often supported by a real-time operating system.

 Note that in software systems, benchmarking against average and median latency can be misleading because a few outliers can distort them.
 Instead, software architects and software developers should use "99th percentile".

+Tail latency

+Tail latency is a term used to describe the high-percentile response times seen in a system.
+This is usually measured at the 95th, 99th, or 99.9th percentile, not the average latency.
+In distributed systems, cloud computing, and large-scale web services, even a small number of slow requests can make the user experience and system performance much worse.
+Tail latency often happens because of things like resource contention, network variability, garbage collection pauses, and hardware heterogeneity.

+A major problem in system design is managing tail latency, because lowering average latency doesn't always make the worst-case performance better.
+To lessen its effects, people often use techniques like request hedging, replication, load balancing, and adaptive timeouts.
+In latency-sensitive applications like search engines, financial systems, and real-time services, where service-level objectives (SLOs) are often based on high-percentile latencies, it is especially important to understand and improve tail latency.